Contact Information

 Biography

-Erin Johns Speese has been with Duquesne University for about 10 years as a Teaching Associate Professor in the English Department.
+Erin Johns Speese has been with Duquesne University for approximately 10 years as a Teaching Associate Professor in the English Department.
 Erin primarily teaches our First-Year Writing courses as a part of the Bridges curriculum, helping our newest students learn to write at a college level.
 Dr. Speese is also the Director for our Center for Women's & Gender Studies, helping undergraduate and graduate students expand their studies through unique perspectives for their future careers.

 The most rewarding aspect of teaching at Duquesne for Erin is when students suddenly grasp a concept that they had never considered before or that they had never learned before.
 She finds it so fulfilling when students start to see the world in a different way based on the discussions they've had in her classes.
 Not only does she enjoy helping students learn new ideas, ways of writing, and ways of thinking, but she loves when students do the same for her in return.
 She believes that she learns as much from her students as they learn from her.